 We had a family holiday to Central Australia this year.
-First time in the Red Centre for the kids but my fourth visit (needless to say I love it, despite the fact that it’s about as far from a beach as you can get).
+First time in the Red Centre for the kids but my third visit (needless to say I love it, despite the fact that it’s about as far from a beach as you can get).

 Now I’ll bore you with my holiday snaps (click on the small, narrow pics – they’re the panos).